bipinch04/Plant-Leaf-Disease-Detection/readme.md

 # Plant Leaf Disease Detection

-This project is a **Plant Leaf Disease Detection System** that uses machine learning to identify diseases in plant leaves.
-The user interface for this application is built using **Streamlit**, making it interactive and user-friendly.
+This project is a **Plant Leaf Disease Detection System** that leverages machine learning to identify diseases in plant leaves.
+The user interface is built using **Streamlit**, making it interactive and easy to use.

+---

 ## Features
 - Detect plant leaf diseases using machine learning models.
 - Simple and intuitive UI built with Streamlit.
-- Easy-to-follow instructions for beginners to set up and run the project.
+- Step-by-step instructions for setup and usage.

 ---